kaustubhmote/floquet_nmr/README.md

 Konstantin Ivanov, Kaustubh R. Mote, Matthias Ernst, Asif Equbal, and P. K. Madhu appearing in Progress in Nuclear Magnetic Resonance Spectroscopy (2021).

-The `floquet` module provides some convenience functions to generate Floquet Hamiltonian (single-mode), and carry out rotations, and show how calculations for cases such as magic-angle spinning can be done using this formalism.
-The actual calculations are collected as Jupyter Notebooks in the `examples` directory.
+The `floquet` module provides some convenience functions to generate Floquet Hamiltonian (single-mode), and carry out rotations.
+The actual calculations for cases such as the analysis of MAS sidebands are collected as Jupyter Notebooks in the `examples` directory.

 # Requirements